paranoid-software/elemental-cms/readme.md

 elemental-cms pages push -p home en
 ```

-This will send the metadata and contet to the database and create a "draft" version of the page.
+This will send the metadata and content to the database and create a "draft" version of the page.

 ## Publishing a page